tastejs/angular-movies/CONTRIBUTING.md

 - **format** - defined in `prettierrc.json`
 - **lint** - global linting
 - **build** - build project for different reason
-  - **development-x** - environments fast to build and easy to debug.
-No perf measures.
+  - **development** - environments fast to build and easy to debug.
+No bundle budgets.
+  - **production** - final build and.
+Bundle budgets used.
 - **serve** - serves for development and production build in a self hosted (emulated) environment
 - **test** - project related tests (unit, integration) with optional postfix (if postfix is needed use `test-*`)
 - **e2e** - e2e tests with optional postfix (if postfix is needed use `e2e-*`)